Apex, North Carolina: History

+In 1869, the Chatham Railroad, connecting Chatham County with Raleigh, was completed.
+At the highest point of the line, which railroad workers dubbed the "apex of the grade", existed a pond.
+Trains leaving out of Chatham would stop at the pond to replenish their water.
+A community began to grow around the stop, which the railroad workers called Apex.
 The town of Apex was incorporated in 1873.
-According to the North Carolina History Project, the town was named for its location as the highest point on a portion of the Chatham Railroad, which ultimately extends between Richmond, Virginia, and Jacksonville, Florida.
-According to a 1905 USGS publication on place names, the name refers to the highest point between Raleigh and the Deep River.
+The pond was eventually drained by culverts and ceased to exist by 1900.

-Apex grew slowly through the succeeding decades, despite several devastating fires, including a 12 June 1911 conflagration that destroyed most of the downtown business district.
+Apex grew slowly through the succeeding decades, despite several devastating fires, including a June 12, 1911, conflagration that destroyed most of the downtown business district.
 The town center was rebuilt and stands to this day, now one of the most intact railroad towns in the state.
 At the heart of town stands the Apex Union Depot, originally a passenger station for the Seaboard Air Line Railroad and later home to the locally supported Apex Community Library.
 The depot now houses the Apex Chamber of Commerce.

 Apex suffered mild setbacks during the Great Depression era, but growth began again in earnest in the 1950s.
 The town's proximity to RTP spurred additional residential development, yet the town managed to preserve its small-town character.
 During the 1990s, the town's population quadrupled to over 20,000, placing new demands upon Apex's infrastructure.

 Apex has continued to grow in recent years.
 A sizable shopping center was built at the intersection of Highway 55 and US 64, and several new neighborhoods have been built as the town grows toward the west.

-In October 2006, a chemical explosion and fire in a waste-processing facility prompted one of the largest evacuations in U.S. history.
+In October 2006, a chemical explosion and fire in a waste-processing facility prompted the evacuation of over 16,000 residents.
 There were few serious injuries, and residents were soon able to return home.
 In 2009, a federal court approved a $7.85M settlement to compensate Apex residents affected by the disaster.
 Each household received $750.
 Businesses received $2,200.